lukebelieves/lukebelieves.github.io/about.md

 I try my best to become a good craftsman, creating things (i.e., computer programs, novels, paintings, music and food, among others) with my own hands and sharing them with my dear friends and families. ^_^

 An elegant Seattle & Hangzhou & Ninghai girl showed me who I am and how to live a good life.
-I really thank her and wish her happy, forever.
+I really thank her and wish her **happy**, forever.
 <br />
 <br />
 <br />